leej11/fpl_draft_league/docs/source/getting_started.rst

 2. Convert JSON to Dataframes
 -------------------------------
-In , :ref:`Step 1<1.
-Getting JSON Data>`, we pulled the various different JSON datasets from the FPL website.
+In, :ref:`Step 1<GS Step 1>`, we pulled the various different JSON datasets from the FPL website.

 If you want to then analyse your data, you'll most likely want it in a pandas dataframe, and this is where :py:func:`fpl_draft_league.utils.get_dataframe` comes in.

 Perhaps for now we want to just analyse the standings data.
 This is contained within the `details.json` file.

 .. code-block:: python
    :linenos: